ratowonde/testing/README.md

 Simple Maven Project

-This is the release branch created by me Raoul
+This is the release branch created by me Raoul Devops